platipodium/paper-modelingpractise/Lemmen2024_modelingpractise.md

 ## Code formatting

-- The code is the coumentaion
+- The code is the doumentaion
   "Code should be written to minimize the time it would take for someone else to understand it."
 Boswell & Foucher
 - Code conventions
 - Black